manopaul/Flying-Cars-P3-Controller/README.md

 # Flying Cares - Project 3 - Implementing Controllers (Body Rate, Roll/Pitch, Position, Velocity, Yaw)   #

 For easy navigation throughout this document, here is an outline:
  - [Simulator, Code and Config](#simulator-code-and-config)
  - [The tasks](#the-tasks)
  - [Results](#results)
  - [Development environment setup](#development-environment-setup)

 ## Simulator, Code and Config ##

-Once you have the simulator running, you can observe the effects of the code changes in the simulator itself.
-In order to get the simulator up and running, your development environment will need to be set up.
-For instructions on how to set up your development environment, see the development environment setup portion of this README document.

-#### The Code ####

-For this project, all the code was written in `src/QuadControl.cpp`.

-All the configuration files for the controller and the vehicle are in the `config` directory.
-Changes were made to the `QuadControlParams.txt` text file.
-Any changes to this file can be observed in real time and the effect is shown in the quad(s) in the simulator.

 #### The Simulator ####